- Scott Elmquist

 Garrick Ellis is killed during a weekend spasm of violence in the city.
-The bullet — small-caliber is all police will say — finds the 18-year-old in the middle of the neck in the middle of street on Saturday night, Aug.
+The bullet — small-caliber is all police will say — finds the 18-year-old in the middle of the neck in the middle of a street on Saturday night, Aug.
 17, just after 10 p.m.
 It is the weekend during which seven people are shot and two die.

 The string of shootings in a city that believes its most violent days are behind it prompts Deputy Police Chief Eric English to hold a news conference that Monday.
 Crime is down overall, he reminds people, but yes, it was a "very rough weekend."

 A vigil for Garrick is held two days later.
 He's the 21st homicide victim this year.
 No arrests have been made.
 The size of the crowd surprises Garrick's grandmother, Parthenia West.
 She didn't know Garrick well, but her son, Garrick West, was his father.
 He, too, died in the streets.
 In 1996, his body was found in an alley in Church Hill.
 He was 23, that year's 88th homicide victim.
 A judge ruled that West's killer acted in self-defense.
 Garrick Jr., Lil' G or G, as many called him, was a baby when his father died.